TwiN/skraid/listing/top.gg.md

 2. **scam**: A user that was sending messages in text channels with the purpose to scam other users (e.g. Nitro scam).

 No other reasons are valid.
 Skraid's only purpose is really to just fight scam and raids, not to moderate every behaviors of every user in your guild.
 This is because not every guild have the same rules; but the one thing that every guild has in common is that they don't want their members to fall for a scam or be disturbed by a raid.

+### What happens if alert_only is set to false?
+In all cases, alerts will be sent as long as the alert channel is configured, but setting `alert_only` to false will also have the following effect:
+- If a user in the blocklist joins the guild, they will be automatically banned.
+- If a user posts a message containing a forbidden word (e.g. a link known to be related to phishing), said message will be deleted.
+- If `ban_new_user_on_join` is set to `true`, users that were created 2 hours or earlier will be automatically banned when they join the guild.
+- If `ban_user_on_join` is set to `true`, all users joining the guild will be automatically banned.
+This is useful for when your guild is being actively raided.